dchambers/composerjs/README.md

 #### Interacting With Node Lists

-Node-lists have four useful methods that can be used after `seal()` has been invoked:
+Node-lists have a number of useful methods that can be used after `seal()` has been invoked:

   * `length()` (the number of nodes within the node-list)
   * `item(index)` (retrieve the node at the given `index`)